-We will also see that each relationship involves one party that submits to the authority of the other or is considered under the other in some way.
+We will also see that each relationship involves an entity that has authority over another or an entity that is considered under another in some way.
 While the submission and authority in the relationships in the following verses are not exactly the same as they are in marriage, we can learn from studying them.

 Hupotassō Verses Not Relating to Marriage

 Jesus to His Parents